Getting Started /

 - Go to the ports & DNS page in your service

-- Select HTTP as the protocol (public ports only support HTTP and HTTPS)
+- Choose HTTP as the protocol (public ports only support HTTP/S)

-- Click update & restart to restart your deployment using the newly configured port
+- Save changes to start using the newly configured port

 Northflank will automatically generate TLS certificates for your public ports using Let's Encrypt .